pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

 ---

 ### Platform Popularity🌐
 * How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
-Which platform seems to favor the most popular tracks?
 ```python
 #Store variabe columns to ensure columns are correct
 platform = ['in_spotify_playlists', 'in_spotify_charts', 'in_apple_playlists',